 Sacroiliac Joint Steroid Injections

-Steroid injections to the sacroiliac joint are similar to the lumbar injections discussed above.
+Steroid injections to the sacroiliac joint are similar to lumbar injections.
 The biggest difference is the location to which the steroids are delivered.
 These injections are delivered to the sacroiliac joints (which connect the base of the spine to the hips).
 Certain conditions, such as sciatica, can cause inflammation and pain in this area.
-Sacroiliac injections are used to reduce these symptoms and can also be used as a diagnostic tool.
+Sacroiliac injections are used to reduce these symptoms and can be used as a diagnostic tool.

 Pain injections are a great option for patients who wish to avoid surgery or for those who are not good candidates for spine surgery.
 Talk with a pain management specialist to see if steroidal injections might be a good option for your pain.